Find the Best Tankless Water Heater Repair Services in UK

 • Limited Flow Rate: Tankless water heaters have a maximum flow rate, which is the amount of hot water they can produce per minute..
 High, simultaneous hot water demand may exceed the unit's capacity.
 Proper sizing and installation are critical.

-• Cold Water Sandwich: You may experience a 'cold water sandwich' effect with a tankless water heater, where a short spurt of cold water comes out before the hot water arrives.
-This occurs because cold water sits in the pipes between the heater and the fixture, and it takes a moment for the hot water to reach the tap..
+• Cold Water Sandwich: You may experience a 'cold water sandwich' effect with a tankless water heater, which is a brief burst of cold water between periods of hot water. .
+While a minor inconvenience, this effect can be mitigated with recirculating systems.
 A recirculation system can help eliminate this problem. .

 • Mineral Buildup (Scale): Scale buildup is more common in tankless units due to their compact design and rapid heating.
 Regular flushing or the use of a water softener is important for preventing scale buildup.